 The Man Behind the Man: Unicron is this to Galvatron.
-From the Autobots' perspective, they only know that Galvatron is a powerful Decepticon and have no idea until the climax that he's in league with the planet-eater that took out a moon.
+From the Autobots' perspective, they only know that Galvatron is a powerful Decepticon and have no idea until the climax that he's in league with the planet-eater that took out both of their moon bases.
 The Decepticons don't even know the details about Unicron so this trope applies even more directly to them.

 Messianic Archetype: Optimus Prime rescues the Autobots from certain death at the hands of the Decepticons, dies for his trouble, then passes on the mantle in the form of the Matrix of Leadership, wherein he resides in spirit.

 Merchandise-Driven: As noted above, in one of the more extreme examples, due to Executive Meddling by Creator/Hasbro, a large number of characters are killed off or reformatted for the new assortment of characters and toys.note In one example, Perceptor is the only robot at Prime's funeral who isn't a new character, and even then he's pretty much there because Ratchet and Wheeljack aren't.
 This is despite a ton of other Autobots such as Blaster and the Dinobots being on Earth.